Ateez: Endorsements

-On May 8, 2020, the Korean Ministry of Culture, Sports, and Tourism named Ateez as their 2020 promotional ambassador to help the promote Korean culture and tourism abroad.
-They participated in the "Overcome Together" relay challenge to encourage safer habits for avoiding COVID-19 and served as ambassador of the Talk Talk Korea Contest in 2020.

-On January 28, 2021, Ateez filmed a commercial for the 'LG webOS TV'.
-On April 14, San was appointed as Public Relations Ambassador of Namhae, his hometown in South Gyeongsang Province, South Korea.
-On July 1, it was announced that members Hongjoong and Yunho would participate in the 2021 Pepsi Taste of Korea Campaign.
-They collaborated with K-pop artists Rain, Brave Girls and Monsta X on the song "Summer Taste", which was released on July 14.
+On January 28, 2021, Ateez filmed a commercial for the LG webOS TV.
+On July 1, it was announced that members Hongjoong and Yunho would participate in the 2021 Pepsi Taste of Korea Campaign, in collaboration with K-pop artists Rain, Brave Girls and Monsta X for the song "Summer Taste", which was released on July 14.

 On February 3, 2022, Ateez collaborated with online fashion store Poshmark.
-On July 14, Ateez was announced as global ambassadors for Korean cosmetics brand Mernel.
+On July 14, Ateez was announced as advertising model for Korean cosmetics brand Mernel.

+On January 5, 2024, Ateez was selected by the cosmetics brand Nacific as its brand model.
+On March 21, Ateez were revealed as the exclusive model for Cafe BomBom.
+On March 22, Ateez was selected as an advertising model for the Japanese pharmaceutical brand Rohto UV.
+On April 23, Ateez collaborated with ABC-Mart for Adidas' "CLIMACOOL" series campaign.

+On July 3, 2025, Ateez were selected as the new model for the Korean mud skincare brand BRMUD.
+On September 5, American fashion brand Avirex and Ateez announced the release of a collaborative capsule collection to commemorate the brand's 50th anniversary.
+On November 12, Ateez were selected as the promotional model for Shilla Duty Free.